Dorothy Allison: Writing

 Themes in Allison's work include class struggle, child and sexual abuse, women, lesbianism, feminism, and family.
 French literary scholar Mélanie Grué describes Allison's work as a celebration of "the vilified transgressive lesbian body."
 Grué also notes Allison's ability "to make [lesbian] desire and pleasure public" in her writing, in contrast to the second-wave feminist views on "correct expressions" of sexuality.

-Allison's first novel, the semi-autobiographical Bastard Out of Carolina (1992), was one of five finalists for the 1992 National Book Award.

 Her influences include Judy Grahn, Flannery O'Connor, James Baldwin, Jewelle Gomez, Toni Morrison, Bertha Harris, and Audre Lorde.
 Allison said The Bluest Eye by Morrison helped her to write about incest.
 In the early 1980s, Allison met Lorde at a poetry reading.
 After reading what would eventually become her short story "River of Names", Lorde approached her and told her that she simply must write.
 Upon moving to California, Allison explored the people and histories of the early gay women's liberation presses, stating "There were some great lesbian writers.
 You know, I made my pilgrimage to go see Judy Grahn."